Deommodore Lenoir: 2024

 On February 14, 2024, the 49ers fired defensive coordinator Steve Wilks and promoted Nick Sorensen to defensive coordinator in his place.
 Lenoir and Charvarius Ward returned as the starting cornerbacks to begin the season.

 On October 6, 2024, Lenoir produced eight combined tackles (three solo) and returned a blocked field goal 61 yards for his first career touchdown during a 24–23 loss against the Arizona Cardinals.
 In Week 7, he made eight combined tackles (six solo), a pass deflection, and intercepted a pass by Patrick Mahomes to wide receiver Xavier Worthy during an 18–28 loss to the Kansas City Chiefs.

-On November 12, 2024, the San Francisco 49ers signed Lenoir to a five–year, $88.88 million contract extension that includes $38.35 million guaranteed, $15.85 million guaranteed upon signing, and an initial signing bonus of $13.00 million.
-Including incentives, the contract has a maximum value of $92.00 million.
+On November 12, 2024, the 49ers signed Lenoir to a five-year, $88.88 million contract extension that includes $38.35 million guaranteed, $15.85 million guaranteed upon signing, and an initial signing bonus of $13.00 million.
+Including incentives, the contract has a maximum value of $92 million.
 He was inactive during a 10–35 loss at the Buffalo Bills in Week 13.
-A shoulder injury sidelined him during the 49ers' 24–47 loss at the Arizona Cardinals in Week 18.
-He finished the 2024 NFL season with a total of 85 combined tackles (53 solo), nine pass deflections, and two interceptions in 15 games and 15 starts.
-His overall grade of 67.3 from Pro Football Focus ranked 71st amongst 222 qualifying cornerbacks in 2024.
+A shoulder injury sidelined Lenoir during the 49ers' 24–47 loss at the Arizona Cardinals in Week 18.

+Lenoir finished the 2024 season with a total of 85 combined tackles (53 solo), nine pass deflections, and two interceptions in 15 games and starts.
+His overall grade of 67.3 from Pro Football Focus ranked 71st amongst 222 qualifying cornerbacks.

+2025

+On January 7, 2025, the 49ers let go of Sorensen and would later hire former defensive coordinator Robert Saleh on the 24th.
+Lenoir remained the starting cornerback ahead of the season alongside Renardo Green, as Ward departed for the Indianapolis Colts during the offseason.

+On October 26, 2025, Lenoir produced three total tackles (two solo) and an interception on C. J. Stroud during the 49ers' 26-15 loss to the Houston Texans.
+On November 16, Lenoir had seven total tackles (four solo) and an interception returned for 64 yards on Jacoby Brissett in the 49ers' 41-22 victory over the Arizona Cardinals.

+Lenoir finished the 2025 season with 61 combined tackles (39 solo), five pass deflections and two interceptions while playing and starting in all 17 games.
+His snap count of 1,065 ranked third in terms of all cornerbacks across the league and his Pro Football Focus coverage grade of 66.6 ranked 43rd across 114 qualifying cornerbacks.
+A focal point of his season was his burgeoning rivalry with Seattle Seahawks star wide receiver Jaxon Smith-Njigba, with Lenoir virally headbutting Smith-Njigba during the 49ers' divisional round loss to the Seahawks.
+Lenoir played 59 coverage snaps against the Seahawks, only allowing 1 Smith-Njigba reception for two yards.